stillfreddie/terraform-aws-module-tutorial/README.md

 Conclusion

-And just like that, you've built your first reusable Terraform module and tested it on AWS — big win! 🎉
+And just like that, you've built your first reusable Terraform module and tested it on AWS, big win!

 By modularizing your infrastructure code, you’ve taken a huge step toward writing cleaner, more maintainable, and scalable Terraform projects.
 Instead of repeating the same blocks over and over, you now have a blueprint you can plug into any environment with just a few lines of code.